-The Division of Business Administration presents this award to each graduate who has achieved a quality point index of at least 3.75 at Belhaven College while completing his/her baccalaureate degree in business.
+The school of business presents this award to the graduate on each campus who has achieved the highest quality point index at Belhaven College while completing his/her baccalaureate degree in business.
 To qualify, a student must complete at least 50 semester hours at Belhaven College and must demonstrate exceptional leadership and moral integrity.